LuoUndergradXJTU/TwiBot-22/src/SGBot/readme.md

 #### How to reproduce:

-1. Specify the dataset you want to reproduce ;
+1. Specify the dataset you want to reproduce.

+2. Run utils.py to get the bi_gram_likelihood.json file.

-2. Extract features and convert the raw dataset into standard format by running
+3. Extract features and convert the raw dataset into standard format by running

    `python preprocess.py --dataset DATASETNAME`

    This command will create related features in corresponding directory.

-3. Using random forest model to train by running:
+4. Using random forest model to train by running:

    `python train.py --dataset DATASETNAME`